Assistant Professor, Department of Urban & Regional Planning

 - GEOG239 Geographic Information Technology

-Dr. Yang is actively involved in student mentoring and cultivating the next generation of scientists.
-He worked in multiple participatory GIS projects with students and community engagement, such as NSF REU, RET, and K-12 outreach.
-He also engaged in GeoBusTM project, a mobile geospatial technology learning lab for K-12 and higher educations.
+Dr. Yang is actively involved in student mentoring and cultivating the next generation of STEM scientists.
+He is faculty advisor of SJSU GIS and Drone Society, and is directing the SJSU Geofly Lab.
+He worked on multiple student participatory and community engagement projects, such as NSF REU, RET, and K-12 outreach.
+Additionally, he has been involved in GeoBusTM project, a mobile geospatial technology learning lab for K-12 and higher education.